youssefalyy99/Data-Structures-Using-C/README.md

 * Memory management concepts and best practices in C
 * The differences between various data structures and their use cases

+## 📂 Folder Structure
+- Implementation of the data structures
+- Examples using them
+- README containing explanations

+What are you waiting for?
+Start learning your Data Structures NOW! 👀